 Electrocardiogram (ECG or EKG)

-APL Patient Service Centers do not perform STAT ECGS.
+APL patient service centers do not perform STAT ECGS.

 Symptomatic patients should be directed to the nearest Emergency Department.

-• On day of testing DO Not Use lotions or creams as they can keep the electrodes from making contact with your skin and may interfere with the reading
+• On day of testing do NOT use lotions or creams as they can keep the electrodes from making contact with your skin and may interfere with the reading

-• Wear comfortable clothing that can be easily removed or adjusted to provide access to your arms; legs and chest
+• Wear comfortable clothing that can be easily removed or adjusted to provide access to your arms; legs and chest.

 • Accompany you to an ECG room